 Small but insanely capable, like a little muscular bulldog

 These are next in size to the mini SUV, but are smaller than midsize SUVs.
 However, there are no actual standardized sizing/dimensions for compact SUVs.
-Examples of the best compact SUVs to buy in 2019 are the Toyota RAV4, the 2019 Hyundai Tucson, the 2019 Mazda CX-5 and the 2019 Kia Sorento.
+Examples of the best compact SUVs are the Toyota RAV4, the 2019 Hyundai Tucson, the 2019 Mazda CX-5 and the 2019 Kia Sorento.

 Despite its increased dimensions, the Toyota RAV4 is still considered a compact SUV